dubeyvinayak74-svg/Shadow-Count/README.md

-# Shadow-Count
+# 🔥 Shadow-Count — Smart Occupancy Monitoring System

-A real-time smart occupancy monitoring system built using YOLO and OpenCV.
+Shadow-Count is an intelligent real-time people tracking and occupancy monitoring system built using **YOLO** 🧠 and **OpenCV** 🎥.
-This project detects people, tracks their movement across a defined entry/exit line, and calculates live occupancy.
-It logs events to CSV and can generate simple visualizations for analysis.
+It detects people, tracks them across an entry/exit line, and calculates the live occupancy inside any space — cleanly and accurately.

 ---

+## ⚙️ How It Works (Short & Simple)

+1️⃣ **Detect People** – YOLO identifies each person in the camera frame.
+2️⃣ **Track Movement** – The system assigns unique IDs and follows each person.
+3️⃣ **Line Crossing Logic** – When a person crosses the virtual line ➝ IN or OUT is counted.
+4️⃣ **Live Occupancy Update** – Inside count is updated in real time & logged into CSV.

+---

-## Repository structure
+## 📁 Repository Structure
 Shadow-Count/
 ├── code/
 │ └── people_counter.py